Mathumathi24/KPN-Sales-Operations-Analytics-project-using-Excel/README.md

 The objective is to analyse sales, customers, marketing, delivery operations, products, inventory, and customer feedback to identify meaningful business insights and support data-driven decision-making.

-> **Note:** This is a portfolio project created using a simulated dataset for learning and demonstration purposes.
-It does not represent Blinkit's actual internal business data.

 ---

 ## Business Objectives